asulyma/education-easy-app/readme.md

 Application based on micro-service architecture.
 Project Benefits:
 - Java Web Application based on Spring Boot (using MVC, Data, AOP, Security);
 - Systematized storage and access to teaching materials of academic disciplines.
-Under the materials should be considered concepts
-  "course".
-Each course is divide into "lectures";
+Courses and lectures are available.
 - Possibility to start/finish course/lesson with email notification;
+- Improved search engine by different criteria to find courses;
-- Improved search engine by difference criteria to find courses AND users;
+- Improved search engine by different criteria for teachers to monitor and find students;
+- Custom SQL functions for searching by JSONB fields via Criteria API;
 - Caching engine for faster course search;
 - AOP functionality to send email notification;
 - Interactive comments creation by users to each lecture;
 - The ability to add a questionnaire to the course to collect feedback from students;
+- The ability for the teacher to generate and download a list of students in CSV format;
 - Uninterrupted communication between micro-services using Apache Kafka for User Creation Processes;
 - Continuous Event Driven for processing events about StartCourse and FinishLesson.
 - Improved project security using OAuth2 from a separate service;